 - Rents that exceed our average budgets may be approved for extra borrowing BUT only to a maximum of $1,400 a month.
 The Rent Adjustment Form and a copy of your lease will be required before any adjustment to your budget is made.
 Check with your Financial Aid Officer before committing to additional housing expenses that you cannot cover with personal funds.

 - For non-Columbia housing, we may be able to approve brokers’ fees and rent which is higher than in our standard budget.
 Potentially refundable deposits cannot be covered.

-- All requests for additional funds for senior elective travel should be made in writing to the Office of Student Financial Planning by January 31, 2020.
+- All requests for additional funds for D&I elective travel should be to us in writing by January 31, 2021.

-- Limited scholarship funds may be available for 3rd year clerkships and 4th year electives taken at Mary Imogene Bassett Hospital in Cooperstown, New York.
+- Limited scholarship funds may be available for MCY clerkships, "selectives" and D&I electives taken at Mary Imogene Bassett Hospital in Cooperstown, New York.
 Requests for housing and travel costs for all students should be submitted separately from other requests.

 - Residency Interview Expenses - Some expenses related to residency interviews may be added to your financial aid budget.
 You will need to submit a separate itemized budget with documentation in order to add these expenses to your budget and qualify for additional loans.

 - A student's budget is computed only for enrolled periods.
 The summer between the first and second year is the only non-enrolled period.
 Once second year begins, your academic years run back-to-back.

 - If you take the CUIMC Medical Insurance, your budget will be increased by the amount of the premium and your financial aid package will be adjusted accordingly.

 - Other expenses will be considered if they are necessary and related to attendance at medical school.